Hosamov/exclusions-db/README.md

 ## 11/22/2023
 - Worked on adding node-cron package in app.js (for scheduling emails)
+  - Still working on this...

+## 12/20/2023
+- Removed password reset section from /edit_user route
+- Adjusted header/banner to include text as well as icons for larger screens
+- Setup basic password reset route and template (currently inactive... brainstorming how to tackle this one)

 ## PLANNED CHANGES/FEATURES:
 - Include list of RCWs/Policy points to choose from during exclusion creation process.